shrawankc11/chat-app/README.md

 ## To get started

--clone the repo
+- clone the repo
--install the required package
+- install the required package
--test the app using 'npm run dev' or use the production version using 'npm run chat-app'
+- test the app using 'npm run dev' or use the production version using 'npm run chat-app'